isidoraaleksic08/KIII-Project/README.md

 - **frontend/** - React application for the user interface
 - **db-init/** - SQL scripts for database creation and initialization
 ## The application is fully dockerized and can be started using Docker or Docker Compose.
+## CI/CD
+The project contains a GitHub Actions workflow that automatically builds and uploads Docker images for the backend and frontend.